One account. Many brands. Same architecture for one or thirty.

 Brand A operates in Arabic primary, Brand B in English.
 SEO indices per (brand × content-type) ensure consistency within each brand.

-Tenant-level physical isolation
+Workspace-level physical isolation

 Brands per account is the working pricing axis.

 m18t's pricing isn't finalized, but the leading hypothesis is: meter on number of brands, not on seats, not on tokens, not on feature tiers.
-A solo founder with three side projects pays for three brands.
+A founder with three side projects pays for three brands.
 An agency with thirty clients pays for thirty.
 Same product underneath; the metering scales with the value.

 Why this matters: it means basic multi-brand support is never gated.
 There's no "professional tier" that unlocks the second brand.
 The product shape is the same at any scale.